But things got easier for the sisters.

 It is quite an interesting tale that parents of young biracial children, especially those that have different physical features and hair texture should check out.
 HERE

-On the flip side, my friend seemed to go out of her way to prove her blackness and/or simply identified more with her black side.
-She was the president of the Black Student Union in high school and college and dated a blue black African dude all through college and law school.
+On the flip side, my friend was the president of the Black Student Union in high school and college and dated a blue black African dude all through college and law school.
 She was bold, sometimes brash and opinionated.
 You took attention when she walked in the room.
-She commanded attention and was no doubt an African American woman.
+She commanded acknowledgment because of her commanding unapologetic demeanor which would leave no one in doubt that she was an African American woman.

-Her sister, on the other hand, only had white friends and sat quietly when some of them would use the N word or talked in denigrating fashion about blacks and African American.
-She eventually married a white man whose family didn’t approve of him marrying her.
-So sad.
+Her sister, on the other hand, only had white friends and sat quietly when some of them would use the N word or talked in denigrating fashion about blacks and African Americans.
+She eventually married a white man whose family didn’t approve of him marrying her, my friend shared.

 It’s all interesting dynamics and I have no opinion but simply wanted to share some insights and provide some food for thought.